Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: The Diffusion Model

 \subsection{The Discrete Case}

 We study two natural protocols in the discrete case of the diffusion model.
-One is the vertex-based protocol \cite{BCFFS11}, where excess tokens are allocated by vertices.
-The second protocol we study is the edge-based protocol \cite{FGS10}, where every edge performs an independent randomized rounding.
+The first protocol is the vertex-based protocol \cite{BCFFS11}, where excess tokens are allocated by vertices.
+The second is the edge-based protocol \cite{FGS10}, where every edge performs an independent randomized rounding.